 So I hope that we get little nods to magic existing in the universe.
 Maybe some well known magical artifacts in Strucker's compound, maybe Ultron says that he's discovered "things that would defy understanding" with his superior intelligence, maybe the Wakandians have dealing in magic.
 You know, something to at least plant the seed.

 credit given to Pym.
 At least for history's sake.
 Nothing too grand.
 Maybe the idea for the Ultron Program came from Pym's company years ago, but failed.
 Maybe Pym tried building Ultron himself in the 80s or whatever, but the technology just wasn't there.

 at the same time.
 That way it's not just a weird "out there" movie with no ties to the rest of the universe.
 It gives Pym some weight.
 Some sense of history.
-Probably should leave out all that spousal abuse though, unless we're looking to get dark.
+Probably should leave out all that spousal abuse though, unless we're looking to get dark

 Well it looks like the Maximoff twins aren't Inhumans, just the result of experiments with Loki's staff.
 I don't know if that means that the whole "Inhumans are the MCU's mutants" thing is off the table too.
 Bummer.
 That really would have worked out well.

 , so it's not like they'll be pulling them wildly out of the blue.
 Plus, it's not like I'm asking them to do a power point on their origin, just something

 Honestly, I'm not really sure what.
 It's a very specific part of the universe and saying something like "we're finding more and more superpowered people every day" is far too vague.
 Maybe they just classify these new naturally superpowered people "Inhumans".
 That's the way it's seeming to go with Agents of SHIELD.
 We can dream.